Using Surface Retarders on Vertical Concrete

 Despite advancements in surface retarder technology, some contractors believe that creating a vertical poured-in-place product with an exposed aggregate finish is more trouble than it’s worth.
 However, that’s not to say that they don’t see value in on-form retarders.

 Nick Carosi III is the president of Arban & Carosi Inc., an architectural precast company based in Woodbridge, Va., that’s been around since 1937.
-“We use on-form surface retarders for vertical applications fairly regularly, but we typically pour the concrete with the exposed side facing down on a form on which we’ve applied surface retarder.
-Doing it that way affords the advantages of climate and condition control, as well as the advantage of using gravity to pull the aggregate to the form.”
+“We use on-form surface retarders for vertical applications fairly regularly.
+However, we typically pour the concrete with the exposed side facing down on a form on which we’ve applied surface retarder.
+Doing it that way affords the advantages of climate and condition control.
+It also provides the advantage of using gravity to pull the aggregate to the form.”

 The same force of gravity that helps a face-down pour creates problems when pouring in place into vertical forms, Carosi says.
 “When you have a vertical plane, the aggregate will tend to migrate to the bottom no matter how you vibrate the concrete.
 As a result, you’ll have more aggregate exposure on the bottom of the wall than on the top.”